lucaslazzaris/Data-Structures/README.md

 # Data-Structures
-Implementation of the most simple data structures and algorithms in C++
+Implementation of the simplest data structures and algorithms in C++

 # How to test?